ManuelSelch/ManuelSelch/README.md

-- 👋 Hi, I’m @ManuelSelch
+👋 Hi, I’m @ManuelSelch

-- 👀 I’m interested in programming all kind of software and do stuff like arduino and Raspberry Pi
+👀 I’m passionate about programming all kinds of software, from microcontroller projects with Arduino and Raspberry Pi to full-fledged applications.

-- 🌱 I’m currently using C#, PHP, Python and Java
+🌱 My current toolkit includes C#, PHP, Python, Java, and I’ve recently added iOS app development with Swift to my repertoire.

+Please visit my website for more information: https://manuelselch.de